Jerrypiglet/IRISFormer_beta/README.md

 # IRISFormer-non-official

-This is a repo in the work; frequent changes can be expected.
+This is a repo in the works; frequent changes can be expected.

 ## Environment
 Tested with conda environment with Python 3.10 and Torch 2.0.0.